squizzster/check_linux_permissions/README.md

 # check_linux_permissions

-`check_permissions.py` is a **non-intrusive UNIX/Linux filesystem audit tool**.

-Its job is simple, and genuinely useful:

-> **audit a system from a normal user’s point of view and show where filesystem permissions may have drifted into places they probably should not have.**
+`check_permissions.py` audits a UNIX/Linux system from a **real user perspective** and shows you where the filesystem has become more permissive than it should be.

+That is the whole point.

-On a well-kept system, an ordinary account should only be able to modify or remove a **very restricted** set of files and directories.
+On a properly controlled system, a user should only be able to write to, modify, or remove a **small, tightly controlled** set of paths.

-But real systems change over time.
+But real systems do not stay clean forever.

-Permissions get loosened.
+Permissions drift.
 Directories get repurposed.
 Service trees get left writable.
-Temp areas spread.
 Ownership changes.
-Mount layouts evolve.
+Mount layouts change.
-And slowly, almost invisibly, the filesystem can become more permissive than anyone intended.
+Temporary fixes become permanent.
+And over time, the filesystem often ends up allowing things that nobody meant to allow.

-That is exactly the kind of thing this tool is meant to catch.
+That is what this tool is for.

-It helps you answer questions like:

-- **What can this account probably delete that it really should not be able to delete?**
-- **What can this account probably modify that it really should not be able to modify?**
-- **Where have permissions become broader than they ought to be?**
-- **If an attacker landed in this account, where could they start causing damage?**

-That is why this is not just a convenience script.
-It is a **filesystem weakness / permissions-drift audit tool**.
+It helps you find the places where an ordinary account can do things it should not be able to do — exactly the kind of quiet filesystem weakness that bad actors take advantage of.

 ---

-## Why it matters
+## What makes it special

-A lot of security problems are not dramatic one-off mistakes.

-They are the result of **permission drift**.

-Not one catastrophic change, just years of small ones:

-- a directory made group-writable for a quick fix
-- a service path left broader than intended
-- an old deployment tree never tightened back down
-- a writable location appearing in a place nobody expects
-- removable files outside the spaces users should normally control

-Those things are easy to miss.

-And when they are missed, they create opportunities.
-A bad actor does not need the whole system to be wide open.
-They only need a few filesystem footholds in the wrong places.

-This tool is meant to help you find those footholds **safely**.

----

-## Why this tool is unusual

-Most ways of answering “can this account really do this?” are unsatisfying:
+Most filesystem checks are unsatisfying.

+They either:

+- test the wrong thing
-- they are too shallow to trust
+- make too much noise
-- too noisy to use on a real machine
-- or too intrusive to feel comfortable running on a live system
+- or do something intrusive you do not want to run on a live machine

-This tool takes a different approach.
+This tool is different.

-It walks the real filesystem and models what Linux would likely allow, **without actually deleting anything and without opening regular files for writing**.
+It audits the real filesystem **without deleting anything** and **without opening regular files for writing**.

 For regular files, it is designed not to change: